Lewis Tan: Early life

-Lewis Singwah Tan was born on 4 February 1987 in Salford, England.
-He was raised primarily in Los Angeles, having lived in China, France, and Spain.
-His father, Philip Tan, is a Chinese Singaporean martial artist, actor, and stunt coordinator.
-His mother, Joanne Cassidy, is a retired British fashion model.
-His family moved to Los Angeles when his father was hired as a fight coordinator for Tim Burton's 1989 film Batman.
-He is the eldest of four brothers.
-His brother Sam is also an actor, and his youngest brother Evan is a photographer.
+Lewis Singwah Tan was born in Salford, Greater Manchester on February 4, 1987, the eldest of four sons to Joanne Cassidy, an English retired fashion model, and Philip Tan, a Chinese Singaporean martial artist, actor, and stunt coordinator.
 Tan's father trained him in martial arts from a young age.
+His brother Sam is an actor, his brother Ben is a director, and his brother Evan is a photographer.

-He also began training in theatre in his early teens.
+At the age of one year, Tan's family moved from England to Los Angeles when his father was hired as a fight coordinator for Tim Burton's 1989 film Batman.
+He also lived in China, France, and Spain growing up.
+Tan began training in theatre in his early teens.